molab-itp/content-2023-Fa/weeks/01_intro.md

 ### WWDC Video Tutorials

 Inspiration for your final projecct.
-Use to explore your final project options.
+Use to explore your final project options and find sample code.

 - [WWDC Videos](https://developer.apple.com/videos/all-videos)